Nareshix/Recipe/README.md

-First practice from The Odin about recipes
+First practice from The Odin Project about recipes